 Development of Job Descriptions

-You can purchase a book like The Big Book of Job Descriptions for Ministry or the Church Job Descriptions Download for ready-to-use job or ministry descriptions.
-(Clicking on the links will take you to one of our affiliate stores.)
+You can purchase a book like The Big Book of Job Descriptions for Ministry for ready-to-use job or ministry descriptions.
+(Clicking on the link will take you to one of our affiliate stores.)
 Such resources are great for saving time but do they really fit what God wants to do in your local church?
 Is God into the “cookie-cutter” approach?
 I strongly recommend using resources like that merely as a guide.